Frequently Asked Questions

 A. Entry to Nicaragua for stays less than 90 days requires a valid Passport for more than 6 months, return ticket and a tourist card.
-No vaccines are required.
-This card can be purchased at the airport for U$10 for stays up to 90 days.
+No vaccines are required unless you have visited high risk countries.
+This tourist card can be purchased at immigration upon entry to the airport for U$10 for stays up to 90 days.
 No previous visa is required for most countries (North, Central & South America -except Haiti and Cuba-, Western Europe, and many more).
 Citizens of the country exclusion list (Cuba, Haiti, many African and middle eastern countries) must obtain a prior visa from the Nicaraguan Consulate.
 See http://www.cancilleria.gob.ni/servicios/visas.shtml

 A. Nicaraguan Cordoba is the local currency.
 US Dollars is the most common currency accepted at many tourist destinations, Euros are not popular and rarely accepted except at banks and major hotels.
 Upon arrival you may exchange them at the airport or at any bank in town.
 You can find an ATM at most hotels, shopping centers and some gas stations.
 High end stores and restaurants post their prices in dollars.
 For currency conversion from US Dollars or Euros use: http://www.exchange-rates.org/converter/USD/NIO/1/Y